Dene Shields

-Dene Shields (born 16 September 1982 in Edinburgh) is a Scottish professional footballer who plays as a striker for Brechin City.
+Dene Shields (born 16 September 1982) is a Scottish professional footballer who plays as a striker for Brechin City.
 Shields has played for thirteen separate clubs in Scotland, England and Malta, in a career spanning three decades.

 Career

 Raith & Sunderland

 Beginning his career in Kirkcaldy with Raith Rovers, Shields scored in his first full start for the side in a match against Airdrieonians.
-After a successful start for The Rovers, Shields earned a move to Sunderland in December 2002, in a deal though to be worth up to £100,000.
+After a successful start for The Rovers, Shields earned a move to Sunderland in December 2000, in a deal thought to be worth up to £100,000.
 Despite spending three years at the Stadium of Light, Shields never made a first-team appearance and was loaned to Scarborough scoring nine goals and then to Doncaster Rovers during his time in England.
 In January 2003, Shields returned to Raith on a free transfer, two years after leaving.

 Brechin, Cowdenbeath & Gretna

 Released after only spending a few months on his return as club went into administration Stark's Park, Shields joined Brechin City at the start of the 2003–04 season, only to move on loan closer to his home town Cowdenbeath.
 Cowden made the move permanent in early 2004, tying Shields to a two-and-a-half-year contract.

 A year later, Cowdenbeath chairman Gordon McDougall said it would take an "exceptional offer" to sell Shields after interest from Gretna and Hearts, and it was Gretna's offer that saw Shields move to the Scottish Borders club in January 2005, where he made only three substitute appearances in what was the remainder of Gretna's title-winning season.
 He took part in the side's historic Scottish Cup run, playing in the Scottish cup Semi-final at Hampden park against Dundee.

 Shields was loaned to Scottish First Division side Stranraer in the first few weeks of the 2005–06 season.
 On his return to Raydale Park, Shields played nine matches of Gretna's second successive title win, missing out on a winner's medal by one match.
 Shields was loaned out again at the start of the following season, this time to Stirling Albion, scoring nine goals in eighteen games, and although he played one match for Gretna on his return, it was to be his last before a January 2007 move to Ross County.